Gallifantjack/jg-website/README.md

 - problem with navbar to fix
 - small logos are not bounded like other index components when on wide etc
-- add logos to modernfeatures (jpg->svg adobeexpress online)
+- add logos to modernfeatures (jpg->svg adobeexpress online) ? working right
-- installation doc -> about or explaining
+- installation doc -> why slow load vs raw slug
-  - use tailwind cli 1 2 3
-  -  ? use for process or explain
 - Hero image
 - fill in theme txt files